Crystal Ball (Styx song)

 "Crystal Ball" is the title track and second single released from Styx's Crystal Ball album.
-It was written by guitarist Tommy Shaw and Jimbo Jones in Montgomery, Alabama.
+It was written by guitarist Tommy Shaw who had just recently joined the band.
 A live version from 1979 was included on the soundtrack for the 1980 film Roadie.
 The live version is also available on a Japan-only Styx compilation released in 1981 on LP and on CD in 1986.